Implementation standards

 Governance

-How we keep infrastructure stable after deployment
+How we keep systems stable after deployment

 Change request pathway